Redundancy

 8. Approval of Council

-8.1 When a restructuring exercise or significant change in service provision is proposed Heads of Department are advised to liaise with the relevant HR Manager.
+8.1 The Organisational Change Protocol sets out the process for dealing with a restructuring exercise or significant change in service provision.
+Heads of Department are advised to liaise with the relevant HR Partner/ HR Operations Manager.
 Where the proposed changes are likely to lead to the redundancy of ten or more full-time equivalent staff within a Department or 10% of the total full-time equivalent staff within a Department3 within a thirty day period, the relevant Senior Manager(s) will be required to prepare a business case for consideration by Council.
-This should outline the reasons for the proposals, any alternative options considered and the progress of any collective consultation carried out.
+This should outline the reasons for the proposals, any alternative options considered and the findings of any collective consultation carried out.

 8.2 Referral to Council will only be made following reference to senior management.
 Council may approve the recommendation(s) of the Senior Manager(s) or may remit them for further consideration.
 In such cases the approval of Council to the proposed reduction in staffing will be required before any redundancy is implemented.
 Consultation with relevant parties should, however, continue.